OpenFreeEnergy/gufe/README.md

 # gufe - Grand Unified Free Energy

-GUFE is a toolkit for defining and manipulating alchemical free energy networks and calculations.
+GUFE is a toolkit for developers of software related to alchemical free energy calculations, containing data models and abstract base classes.

 Looking to run a free energy calculation?
 You're probably looking for [openfe](https://github.com/OpenFreeEnergy/openfe)